lsinfo3/itc-conference/awards/lifetime-achievement-award.md

 The task of the Arne Jensen Lifetime Award Committee is to identify and select maximal one Award Recipient per year to be proposed to the IAC, which takes the final decision.
 The Award Committee consists of a chairperson and two to four members, including and up to two awardees.
 The IAC nominates the Award Committee on a yearly basis.

-For ITC 36, the award committee is currently composed.
+For ITC 36, the award committee omprises Michela Meo, Sem Borst, and Hans van den Berg.
+Questions should be sent to the committee chair.

 **Award Recipient**<br/>